Why is breathing important in pelvic floor health?

 - Apply firm pressure.

 It is ok to start out with a 1-2 minutes practice a few times a day.
 It is normal that you may even feel breathless at the beginning.
 Allow time to slowly build up to 5 minutes of practice and longer.
-The most important thing is to remain consistent in your effort of regular daily practise.
+The most important thing is to remain consistent in your effort of regular daily practice.

 If you have found this exercise challenging sitting start with lying down.
 When you are ready to progress try again sitting then standing and eventually implement it as you are walking around and in other everyday situations.